 Test the neutral safety switches periodically to ensure they are operating.
 To test the neutral safety switches, tilt the engines down and move the shift levers to the forward position, past first detent.
 DO NOT advance past the idle position.
-Press the engine start button for each engine.
+Turn the ignition key to the start position.
 The starter should not engage for any engine.
 Repeat the test with the shift levers in reverse and the engine throttles at idle; the starter should not engage for any engine.
 If an engine starts in gear during this test, immediately move the control levers to the neutral position and turn the engine off.
 Ejection or sudden loss of control can occur if the neutral safety switch system does not function properly and an engine can start in gear.